agentejo/cockpit/README.md

 ### Copyright and license

-Copyright 2015 [Agentejo](http://www.agentejo.com) under the MIT license.
+Copyright since 2015 [Agentejo](https://agentejo.com) under the MIT license.

 See [LICENSE](LICENSE) for more information.